 Chat support is available 24/7, which is great for businesses, while phone support is available 10AM–5PM CST.
 We were a little confused by the online chat, which didn’t tell us if we’d been connected to somebody or how long we might have to wait, although somebody did get back to us within two minutes.

 Personal users don’t get the same support as the business clientele.
 There is no direct phone number, nor an email, but rather they need to go through the support portal.
-They still have access to all the articles and videos on the self support side, such as step by step guides for installing Keeper on each of the web browsers and supported platforms.
+They still have access to all the articles and videos on the self-support side, such as step-by-step guides for installing Keeper on each web browser and supported platform.

 There are a number of good password managers out there for businesses.
-Dashlane has a similar business offering, but includes dark web monitoring at just $4.00/user/month, compared to $5.40/user/month for Keeper Business + BreachWatch.
-If you don’t need Keeper’s advanced user management, this is a good solution.
-Alternatively, LastPass ($4.00/user/month) includes support for Opera and doesn’t make you pay extra for secure file storage.
+Dashlane has a similar business offering, but includes dark web monitoring at a cheaper price than Keeper Business and its BreachWatch.
+This is a good solution if you don’t need Keeper’s advanced user management.
+Alternatively, LastPass includes support for Opera and doesn’t make you pay extra for secure file storage.

 Then, there are the do-it-alls.
 If you’re already using Zoho for its other online collaboration tools, then you may want to stick to having everything under the same roof and opt for Zoho Vault.

 Keeper offers industry-leading security with a simple interface that both end-users and IT managers will find easy and enjoyable to use.
 Pricing is broadly in line with industry standards, although additional features like BreachWatch and onboarding can significantly increase the yearly invoice.
 Nonetheless, for managing passwords and sensitive information across various teams and roles, Keeper is hard to beat.
 That, coupled with its clear ambition to stay with the trends (as is the case with passkeys) makes it a solid choice for any type of consumer.